shatteredcore/code-test-zip/README.md

 # Zip Code Finder

-This is a challenge designed to test your ability to manipulate the DOM with javascript.
+This is a challenge designed to test your ability to fetch data from an API, and manipulate the DOM with javascript.
 [ZIP Codes](https://en.wikipedia.org/wiki/ZIP_Code) are used by the USPS as unique identifiers for geographic regions.
 [Zippopotomus](https://zippopotam.us) is a free API that accepts zip codes, and returns detailed information about the geographic region that zip code represents.

 ## The Challenge